-- a.
-The Corporation, being fully aware that mining projects depend not only on compliance with applicable regulations but also, and sometimes to a greater extent, on maintaining the social licence (the support) from host communities, promotes and maintains strong relationships with its stakeholders through regular meetings held in various locations. - b.
-As part of its Shareholder outreach program, the Corporation also engages with Shareholders with respect to compensation matters.
-In addition, it submits to its Shareholders annually an advisory resolution on Osisko's approach to executive compensation.
+- The Corporation, being fully aware that mining projects depend not only on compliance with applicable regulations but also, and sometimes to a greater extent, on maintaining the social licence (the support) from host communities, promotes and maintains strong relationships with its stakeholders through regular meetings held in various locations. - The Corporation engages with Shareholders with respect to compensation matters.
 The Committee assesses the compensation structure on an annual basis in order to ensure that it remains aligned with Shareholders' interests.
-While like most public companies, the Corporation is impacted by the general trend of decreasing support on such advisory resolution on executive compensation ("Sayon-Pay"), it has nonetheless achieved strong support from its Shareholders in its last three annual Shareholders' meetings (98% in 2015, 98% in 2016 and 94% in 2017). - c.
-The Corporation achieved top 100 ranking in 2015 and 2016 in the Globe and Mail Report on Business Governance Rankings.
+Although most public companies, are impacted by the general trend of decreasing support on such matter, the Corporation has nonetheless achieved strong support from its Shareholders, namely 98% in 2015, 98% in 2016, 94% in 2017 and 99% in 2018. - The Corporation achieved top 100 ranking in 2015, 2016 and 2017 in the Globe and Mail's Report on Business Governance Rankings.

-Assessment of 2014 Long-Term Objectives by the Committee
+Assessment of 2015 Long-Term Objectives by the Committee

-The Committee reviewed the 50% incentive performance based portion of the 2014 grant.
-The 2014 Long-Term Objectives were approved by the Board of Directors in 2014, upon recommendation of the Committee.
-The Committee monitored on a quarterly basis the progress made by Management toward achieving said long-term objectives.
-As part of its duties and responsibilities and in conjunction with the end of period assessment, the Committee reviewed the realization of the Corporation's 2014 Long-Term Objectives and thereafter met with Management and in camera for discussion and consideration of each element contained in the 2014 Long-Term Objectives, as presented by Management, and including Management's proposed payout.
+The Committee reviewed the 50% performance based portion of the 2015 grant.
+The 2015 Long-Term Objectives were approved by the Board of Directors in 2015, upon recommendation of the Committee.
+The Committee monitored on a quarterly basis the progress made by management toward achieving said long-term objectives.
+As part of its duties and responsibilities and in conjunction with the end of period assessment, the Committee reviewed the achievements against the Corporation's 2015 Long-Term Objectives and thereafter met with management and in camera for discussion and consideration of each element contained in the 2015 Long-Term Objectives, as presented by management, and including management's proposed payout.

-Further to its review, the Committee was satisfied that the Management team had exceeded the performance objectives which were established in 2014 as evidenced below by the achievement assessment compared to the objectives.
-In addition, the Committee considered, approved and recommended to the Board to approve that an exceptional performance factor of 1.25 be applied to the 150% percentage payout in light of the sustained strong performance and achievement of the Management team in launching and growing the Corporation in a new sector in a very efficient and successful manner and more particularly, the Committee recognized the innovative "accelerator model" strategy developed, implemented and proven by the Management team, which allowed the Corporation to position itself for long term growth using reasonable cash resources.
-This strategy was developed in 2014 as a tool to enable the Corporation to invest at an early stage and benefit from the growth profile of such investee companies and building an organic pipeline of investments.
+Further to its review, the Committee was satisfied that the management team had exceeded the performance objectives which were established in 2015 as evidenced below by the achievement assessment compared to the objectives.
+Accordingly, taking into account management's self-assessment, the Committee considered, approved and recommended to the Board to approve that, given management's outstanding contribution and strong performance over the last three years the overall performance rate be established at 120%.
+The Committee considered that this adjustment was warranted given the sustained growth of the Corporation through the innovative "accelerator model" strategy developed, implemented and proven by the management team, which allowed the Corporation to position itself for long term growth using reasonable cash resources.
+This strategy, developed in 2014 as a tool to enable the Corporation to invest at an early stage and benefit from the growth profile of such associate companies, continues to allow the Corporation to build an organic pipeline of investments.
 This strategy proved successful and has since been replicated by other companies.

-Upon recommendation of the Committee, based on Management's assessment, the Board of Directors approved the following assessment of the 2014 Long-term Objectives.
-The Board also decided to apply an exceptional 1.25 factor rate pertaining to the payout of the achievements under the 2014 Long-Term Objectives so that the total payout for the 2014- Long-Term Objectives totals 187.5%.
-As RSUs are settled in cash, any payout exceeding 100% is also settled in cash.
-The portion of the RSUs that are retention time based (representing 50% of the 2014 grant) are paid at a rate of 100%.
+Upon recommendation of the Committee, which took into account management's assessment, the Board of Directors concurred with the Committee and set and approved the assessment of the 2015 Long-term Objectives at 120% as evidenced below.
+As these RSUs were settled in cash, any payout exceeding 100% is also settled in cash.
+The portion of the RSUs that are time based (representing 50% of the 2015 grant) are paid at a rate of 100%.

-2014 Long-Term Objectives ALLOCATION (%) ACHIEVEMENT (%) Increase asset base by 200% 25 40 Diversify corporate revenue stream by reducing Canadian Malartic to 60% overall contribution 25 40 Grow investment portfolio by \$50 million 10 18 Provide superior return to Gold Index and peers 20 18 Maintain sound financial position 10 17 Establish leadership in sustainability 10 17 TOTAL: 100 150 TOTAL WITH 1.25 EXCEPTIONAL PERFORMANCE FACTOR 187.5
+2015-2018 OBJECTIVES ALLOCATION (%) ACHIEVEMENT (%) Increase asset base by 50% to approximately \$1.5 billion 25 30.00 Diversify corporate revenue stream by reducing the Canadian Malartic Royalty to 40% of overall contribution 25 30.00 Enhance/realize value of equity and exploration portfolios by 20% 20 21.25 Provide superior return to Gold Index and peers 10 Maintain sound financial position 10 12.50 Establish leadership in sustainability 10 15.00 TOTAL: 100 108.75 TOTAL ADJUSTED PERFORMANCE RATE 120.00